Jozy0123/python_algorithm/README.md

 # python_algorithm

-# Python algorithm practices repo:
+# Python algorithm practices repo

-## link to my personal github page and understand github practices better
+A repo for personal practice of python data structure and algorithms